Insect Borers of Fruit Trees

 Once borers have infested a tree, they can be difficult to control.
 Insecticidal sprays can be successful only if they are applied to the tree when the adult borers are active and laying eggs.
-Consequently, the proper timing of insecticide sprays is critical for effective chemical control of borers.
+Consequently, the proper timing of insecticide sprays is crucial for effective chemical control of borers.

-The following is a discussion of the biology and control of some of the more commonly occurring insect borers known to attack fruit and many species of shade trees in Missouri.
+This guide describes the biology and control of some of the more commonly occurring insect borers known to attack fruit and many species of shade trees in Missouri.